Bread and Butter Pickles Recipe

 Make the Pickling Brine

-Add the pickling vinegar, water, white sugar and pickling spice into a very large large pot.
+Combine sugar, the pickling vinegar, water, and pickling spice into a very large pot.
 Stir well.

-Add the slice cucumbers to the brine, over medium high heat bring the cucumber and brine mixture to a soft boil, stirring regularly.
-Once boiling let the pickled boil for boil for 4 minutes.
+Combine cucumbers with the pickling brine in a large pot.
+Over high – medium heat bring the cucumber and brining liquid mixture to a soft boil, stirring regularly.
+If you adding thin onion slices, add them to the post as well.
+Once boiling let the pickles boil for boil for 4 minutes.

-Pack the hot pickles into the hot sterilized jars, one jar at a time.
-Place the hot lid and ring on top seal to a finger tightness.
-Set aside and let cool.
+Pack the hot pickles into the hot jars, one jar at a time.
+Place the hot metal lid and ring on top and seal to a finger tightness.
+Set aside.

 Storing Canned Pickles